Simple Tilings of Nilpotent Lie Groups: Tiling Spaces

 \begin{note} The theorem as stated in the original paper does not make any reference to the normality of the tilings.
-We add in the assumption that the tiling space is \textit{geometrically normal} for reasons to be explained in \autoref{ssec:simple tilings} \end{note}
+We add in the assumption that the tiling space is \term{geometrically normal} for reasons to be explained in \autoref{ssec:simple tilings} \end{note}

-\begin{theorem}[{\cite[\textsection 2]{sadun2003tilinginverselimits}}] Let $\Omega$ be a geometrically normal, FLC $G$-tiling space over a based Riemannian homogeneous space $\mc{M}$.
-Then for each $n \in \NN$ there is a branched manifold $\Gamma_{n}$ with $\dim \Gamma_{n} = \dim G$, and a continuous map $\sigma_{n} : \Gamma_{n} \to \Gamma_{n-1}$, such that $\Omega = \invlim (\Gamma_{n},\sigma_n)$. \end{theorem} We do not reproduce the proof here, but we mention briefly how these branched manifolds $\Gamma_{n}$ are constructed.
-They are known as \textit{G\"{a}hler complexes}, and their role is to encode in a single object the combinatoric structure of the set of prototiles $\mc{P}$.
+We do not reproduce the proof here, but we mention briefly how these branched manifolds $\Gamma_{n}$, known as \term{G\"{a}hler complexes}, are constructed.
+Their role is to encode in a single object the combinatoric structure of the set of iterative layers of collars around prototiles $\mc{P}$.
 Taking $n \to \infty$ represents looking at the combinatorics of larger and larger snapshots around a particular tile in $\mc{T}$.
 These complexes are defined by setting an equivalence relation $\simeq_n$ on a tiling $\mc{T}$ by $x \simeq_n y$ whenever the "$n$-coronae" around $x$ and $y$ are identical after superimposing $x$ over $y$ by the action of $G$.